matthewcornell/peepweather/README.txt

 * features: to consider
 ** appearance: don't show first column if all white?

+** user accounts so that settings follow user around on every computer

 ** ~ favorite flying locations (like bookmarks) add my favorite locations to a list, and have that list saved for when I come back to the home page